Nuestro enfoque ante las afecciones neurovasculares

 The Montefiore Einstein Comprehensive Neurovascular Center is one of the leading destinations worldwide for the management of vascular diseases of the brain and spine, including ischemic and hemorrhagic strokes, venous occlusive disease, vascular malformations, subarachnoid hemorrhages, traumatic injuries and congenital conditions.
 We are the first health system from the Bronx to the Hudson Valley to have earned the prestigious Comprehensive Stroke Center designation from the Joint Commission and are among the top three percent of hospitals in the nation to earn this designation.
-We are the highest-volume stroke center in the New York metropolitan region and treat one of the most diverse communities in the nation, including traditionally underserved and particularly vulnerable pediatric and adult stroke patients, with state-of-the-art care and emerging technology.
+We are the highest-volume stroke center in the New York metropolitan region and treat one of the most diverse communities in the nation, including pediatric and adult stroke patients, with state-of-the-art care and emerging technology.
 We are ranked in the top 1% of all hospitals in the nation for neurology and neurosurgery, according to U.S. News & World Report.

 We use the latest and most advanced imaging tools and procedures to treat patients of all ages suffering from complex, life-threatening neurovascular conditions.
 Our neurovascular program offers a complete array of state-of-the-art solutions for the full spectrum of neurovascular diseases, including endovascular, open, minimally invasive, and hybrid surgeries.